Skip to main content

 Please tell us about any LSU Law faculty, classes, or other experiences that were particularly impactful on your legal education.

 My most impactful experience at LSU Law was being a Production Editor for Louisiana Law Review.
 Being in this position taught me so much about writing and editing (including the Redbook rules on grammar and punctuation!), I know everything I learned will help me in my future legal career.
-I also learned quite a lot working as an extern for Chief Judge Shelly Dick (’88) at the U.S. District Court for the Middle District of Louisiana, working for Professor (Summer) Chandler as a Research Assistant, working as a tutor for Professor (Keith) Hall, writing my Law Review article under Professor Christina Sautter’s guidance, taking my legal writing class with Professor Susan Tanner, and taking Advanced Legal Writing with Professor Aimee Self Pittman.
+I also learned quite a lot working as an extern for Chief Judge Shelly Dick (’88) at the U.S. District Court for the Middle District of Louisiana, working for Professor (Summer) Chandler as a Research Assistant, working as a tutor for Professor (Keith) Hall, writing my Law Review article under Professor Christina Sautter’s guidance, taking my legal writing class with Professor Susan Tanner, and taking Advanced Legal Research with Professor Aimee Self Pittman.

 What are your fondest memories from your time at LSU Law?